Currently available for Linux

 }

-The agent calls get_agent_instructions on startup — it learns how to use TaskFlow automatically.
-No prompt engineering needed.
+The agent calls get_agent_instructions on startup and learns how to use TaskFlow on its own.
+Setup guides for Codex, Cursor, Windsurf & more →

 Local-First Architecture